Students take outdoor noise measures.

 Time-to-Degree Completion

 In certain circumstances, extensions beyond the eight-year limit may be granted by the Director of Graduate Enrollment Services.
-Students seeking an extension must petition the Acoustics Program Director, Dr. Victor Sparrow, who if circumstances warrant, will request an extension from Graduate Enrollment Services.
+Students seeking an extension must petition the Acoustics Program Director, who if circumstances warrant, will request an extension from Graduate Enrollment Services.
 The student's petition must include an explanation for why the extension is needed, a timeline for degree completion, and a supporting letter from the student’s adviser.
 Under only the most extraordinary circumstances will the Acoustics Program consider an extension of more than two years.

 About